 Another notable aspect of Vertigo is the emphasis that the label, which billed itself as "The Sight and Sound of Contemporary Music", put on eye-catching graphics and packaging.
 Vertigo's logo, designed by Philips art director Linda Glover, has come to be known as the "Vertigo swirl"; it's a series of concentric black and white circles that originally took up the entirety of a record's A side label, creating a hypnotic spinning effect as the record played.
 (All the credits and info appeared on the B side.)
 Most Vertigo albums from the classic late 60s/early 70s era have gatefold covers, with a few even sporting elaborate die-cut or poster-sized sleeves.

-As The '70s became The '80s, the music industry changed, with Punk Rock and New Wave Music becoming the hip new genres; Vertigo failed to keep pace, although signings like Thin Lizzy and Dire Straits kept them on the charts.
+As The '70s became The '80s, the music industry changed, with Punk Rock, New Wave Music and later Alternative Rock becoming the hip new genres; Vertigo failed to keep pace, although signings like Thin Lizzy and Dire Straits kept them on the charts.
+The label's Canadian arm did manage to snag hip alternative artists like the Cocteau Twins and The Pixies.
 By the mid-80s, the label had become the European home for Heavy Metal and Hair Metal bands like Def Leppard, KISS, Scorpions and Bon Jovi, with Metallica as its most prominent act.
 Since the Turn of the Millennium, Vertigo (now a part of Universal Music Group thanks to corporate mergers) has undergone a resurgence with new signings like The Killers, Soundgarden, and Dirty Pretty Things; even Black Sabbath, who left Vertigo in 1987, returned for the band's final albums.
 Vertigo is also still active in Germany, having merged with Capitol Records.

 Compare Harvest Records, a former Vertigo competitor which is also owned by UMG.